TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ### MTTFmin
 <img src = "pictures/MTTF.png" alt = "MTTF.png" width = "700"/>

 In this figure above, it showcases of MTTFmin.
 We were about to find MTTFmin through making the parameters of maximum acceptable number of failures to 4 , per number of input events to 3500 meaning that we have the MTTF = 4/3500 = 0.00114286.
 Here our FIO is 4 failures per 3500 calls.
 Each normalized usage unit equals 875 calls.
-Here our dataset is within the "Continute Test" parameters mostly reaching meaning that the SUT will need more testing to make a determination *Variable 25
+Here our dataset is within the "Continute Test" parameters mostly reaching meaning that the SUT will need more testing to make a determination

 ### Twice MTTF
 <img src = "pictures/2MTTF.png" alt = "2MTTF.png" width = "700"/>

 In this figure above, it showcases of Twice MTTF.
 We were about to find  twiceMTTF through making the parameters of maximum acceptable number of failures to 8 , per number of input events to 3500 meaning that we have the MTTF = 8/3500 = 0.00228571.Here our FIO is 8 failures per 3500 calls.
 Each normalized usage unit equals 437.5 calls.
-Here our dataset is mostly within the "Accept" parameters meaning that the SUT will achieve its failure intensity objective. *Variable 25
+Here our dataset is mostly within the "Accept" parameters meaning that the SUT will achieve its failure intensity objective.
 ### Half MTTF
 <img src = "pictures/halfMTTF.png" alt = "halfMTTF.png" width = "700"/>
 In this figure above, it showcases of MTTFmin.
 We were about to find Half MTTF through making the parameters of maximum acceptable number of failures to 2 , per number of input events to 3500 meaning that we have the MTTF = 2/3500 = 0.00057143.
 Here our FIO is 2 failures per 3500 calls.
 Each normalized usage unit equals 1750 calls.
-Here our dataset is mostly within the "Reject" parameters meaning that the SUT cannot achieve its failure intensity objective. *Variable 22
+Here our dataset is mostly within the "Reject" parameters meaning that the SUT cannot achieve its failure intensity objective.

 ### Evaluation and justification of the decision of the MTTFmin

+In order to find MTTFmin, each group of pair testers would first input our data set into the "Failure Data" tab of the excel and each pair would evaluate different values of MTTF from adjusting each parameter of the Failure Intensity Objective (FIO).
+In our dataset, the number of failure counts was only up to 65, in results our group found that the maximum acceptable number of failures would have to be relatively small.
+Next one pair found thtat the per number of inputs events could be around 2500-5000 with a maximum acceptable number of failures of 4 in order to output the whole graph clearly with 22 variable points within the continue testing parameters.
+Our MTTFmin would end up being 4/3500 = 0.00114286

 ### Dicussion of advantages and disadvantages of RDC
 #### Advantages